f4exb/sdrangel/plugins/feature/radiosonde/readme.md

 The Radiosonde feature can draw balloons objects on the [Map](../../feature/map/readme.md) feature in 2D and 3D.

+Received data can be forwarded to [SondeHub](https://sondehub.org/).
+Your location can be displayed on the SondeHub map, as either a stationary receiver or chase car.

 <h2>Interface</h2>

 ![Radiosonde feature plugin GUI](../../../doc/img/Radiosonde_plugin.png)